Pashanim: Life and career

 Bayram was born on 30 November 2000, in the Kreuzberg district of Berlin, Germany.
-His mother is German, his father is of Kurdish-Turkish origin.
+His mother is German, his father is of Turkish-Kurdish origin.

 He started rapping when he was twelve years old, and in 2017, he founded the rap collective Playboysmafia alongside fellow rappers Symba, Abuglitsch, and RB 030.
 In 2018, he released his first songs via the online distribution site SoundCloud.

 Bayram first rose to prominence in early 2020 with the track "Shababs botten", peaking at number 84 on the German charts, having gained traction after being widely used on the video-sharing platform TikTok.
 In May 2020, his single "Airwaves" reached number two on the German charts, marking his major commercial breakthrough.
 On 28 December 2020, he released his EP junge ceos 2, premiering three tracks.

+After a promotional phase in which the songs Mittelmeer and Florenz were released as singles, his debut album 2000 was released on June 13, 2024.

+At the beginning of summer 2025, Pashanim released the EP Grünewürfelflow on April 30.

+On 20 November 2025, Pashanim released his new mixtape junge ceos 1.

 In addition to his rapping career, he works as a cinematographer, and has filmed music videos for German artists such as Juju, Nura, and Casper.
 Furthermore, he has directed the music videos for his own songs "Shababs botten", "Hauseingang", and "Airwaves".

+At the beginning of 2026 Pashanim released BLN with AK Ausserkontrolle.